Features of the Department of Economics and Administration

 Through cooperation with local businesses, class lectures are given by people who actually work for those businesses.
 This provides students with a higher level of practical education.

-Comprehension of real-life economics and management
+Comprehension of real-life economics and administration

-Together with faculty, students conduct surveys in shopping districts, terraced rice field preservation activities, and other regional activities, allowing for the practical study of how to use their economics and management knowledge in the real world
+Together with faculty, students conduct surveys in shopping districts, terraced rice field preservation activities, and other regional activities, allowing for the practical study of how to use their economics and administration knowledge in the real world

 Students can select the course that matches their interests and goals

 In order to achieve results in learning, it is imperative for students to select just the right course of study from such a broad field.
 Therefore, courses are offered which guide students in learning in line with their interests and future career paths.
 Students will be able to effectively enhance their specialized knowledge in different fields.
-The Department of Economics and Management offers four specialized subject courses which can be freely selected based on a four-year curriculum.
+The Department of Economics and Administration offers four specialized subject courses which can be freely selected based on a four-year curriculum.